Birds of Florida

 Shorebirds

-On this page - Brown Pelican, Willet, Spotted Sandpiper, Sanderling, Ruddy Turnstone, Killdeer, Black-bellied Plover, Lesser Yellow-legs, Black-necked Stilt, Black Skimmer, Royal Tern, Laughing Gull, Ring-billed Gull
+Brown Pelican, American White Pelican, Spotted Sandpiper, Sanderling, Ruddy Turnstone, Killdeer, Black-bellied Plover, Lesser Yellow-legs, Black-necked Stilt, Black Skimmer, Royal Tern, Laughing Gull, Ring-billed Gull, Willet

 Brown Pelican - Pelecanus occidentalis

-Adult Brown Pelican - Pelecanus occidentalis Juvenile Brown pelican A Brown Pelican diving
+Juvenile Brown Pelican - Pelecanus occidentalis Brown pelican - Adult A Brown Pelican diving

 The Brown Pelican is one of the most easily recognizable water birds found in Florida, with its large bill and a featherless, expandable throat pouch able to hold up to three gallons of water, with fish included!

-Pelicans have a body length of 4 feet and a seven foot plus wingspan, juveniles are brown with a white belly, adults are grayish-brown with yellow crown, neck is white in winter - chestnut brown in summer.
+Brown Pelicans are a large bird, adults have a body length of 4 feet, with a seven foot plus wingspan, juveniles are brown with a white belly, adults are grayish-brown with yellow crown, neck is white in winter - chestnut brown in summer.

-Feeding alone or in groups near shore in the ocean, bays and estuaries this is the only Pelican of the seven species found worldwide that dives from the air onto its prey.
-Scooping up its prey fish into its large pouch, the Pelican squeezes out the water before swallowing the fish whole.
+Feeding alone or in groups along the coast, bays and estuaries this is the only Pelican of the seven species found worldwide that dives from as much as 60 feet in the air onto its prey.
+Scooping up its prey fish into its large pouch, the pelican tilts its head forward to drain the water from its pouch before tilting it back to swallow the fish whole.

 Spotted Sandpiper - Actitis macularia